Sign In / Sign Out

 Q: What study abroad programs are available for this major/minor?

-Students must choose at least one of the programs listed.
-Please note that the Fiji program alone will not satisfy the study abroad requirement – it must be done in conjunction with another three-week program (usually New Zealand).
+A: Please consult an advisor for information on the school's current study abroad programs that satisfy this requirement.
 Other study abroad programs do not fulfill this requirement.
 Independent travel, even as enrolled as an independent study with ASU faculty, also cannot be substituted for this requirement.
-Please do not enter this major or minor if this requirement will be a problem for you, as exceptions are rarely, if ever, given.
+Please do not enter this major or minor if this requirement will be a problem for you, as exceptions are rarely given.
 However, we do strongly encourage students to pursue additional study abroad and travel experiences as they can, and will work with students to help them gain degree credit for these.
 For students with compelling, documented reasons why they cannot travel, alternative arrangements will be made.
-Any exceptions to this requirement are only allowed if approved in writing by the degree director.
+Any exceptions to this requirement are only allowed if approved in writing by the school.
 See the School of Human Evolution and Social Change's academic advisors for more information.

 Q: Are there ways to help offset the costs of the study abroad requirement?